Last updated 10-3-2007 Printable Version

 *Note: Click on the meter name to be taken to the supplier's ordering page.

-This is a great meter for those of you looking for a multipurpose three axis AC EMF meter.
-It is the most inexpensive thee axis meter I could find, but for the quality of this meter, it is worth well over $130 in my opinion.
+TriField ($130) - This is a great meter for those of you looking for a multipurpose three axis AC EMF meter.
+It is the most inexpensive thee axis meter I could find, of course you sacrifice resolution for price - the display is a simple analog needle.
+Since this is a psuedo-RMS device, it is only accurate for sine waves, which coudl be a problem in the field where you don't really know what you're measuring.
 This meter will measure not only AC EM fields, but also Electric and RF/Microwave fields as well, on an analog scale.
 Maximum measurable fields are 100 mG for AC EMF, 1,000 V/m for Electric fields, and 1 mW/cm^2 for RF/Microwave fields.
-Other than the possible desire for a digital readout (which is achieved by the UHS meter), I couldn't find any drawbacks to this meter.
-By default, this meter is sold as a frequency-weighted meter, but for the same price, a non-frequency weighted version is also available from AlphaLab, Inc.
+Other than the possible desire for a digital readout (which is achieved by the MT-263 meter), I couldn't find any drawbacks to this meter.
+By default, this meter is sold as a frequency-weighted meter, but for the same price, a non-frequency weighted version is also available here.

 Hopefully this should help you select which meter is best suited for your needs - if you have any more questions e-mail me at info@ghostgadgets.com.